 Exhibit one article of choice, displaying proper wiring techniques, made during the current 4-H program year that demonstrates a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
-A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
+A completed copy of the "Exhibit Skills &

+Knowledge Sheet" must accompany the project.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.

-- Equipment Wiring including but not limited to: parts identification, appliance repair, lamps and other lighting, equipment wiring, control system, security system, topic that covers safety, motors/generators, electric heating, heat pumps, AC, water heaters, and other electric equipment. - Home Wiring included by not limited to any circuits found in the wiring of a house or "barn", service entrance, switching, receptacles, generator transfer circuit, safety, electrical math, and others. - Electronic Equipment Any project or kit containing transistors or integrated circuits or vacuum tubes such as radio, TV, computer, robot, cell phone, and others. - Poster board (22" by 28") - Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Entering Electronics, Purdue Extension website Level 5 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart. - Video Presentation Create a video showing the work accomplished and skills learned.
+Equipment Wiring - including but not limited to: parts identification, appliance repair, lamps and other lighting, equipment wiring, control system, security system, topic that covers safety, motors/generators, electric heating, heat pumps, AC, water heaters, and other electric equipment.

+Home Wiring - included by not limited to any circuits found in the wiring of a house or "barn", service entrance, switching, receptacles, generator transfer circuit, safety, electrical math, and others.
+Electronic Equipment - Any project or kit containing transistors or integrated circuits or vacuum tubes such as radio, TV, computer, robot, cell phone, and others.

+Poster board (22" by 28")

+Display (appropriately sized for displayed equipment) Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Entering Electronics, Purdue Extension website Level 5 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.

+Video Presentation Create a video showing the work accomplished and skills learned.
 This video should include the same type of information as required in written notebook listed above.
 This video is to be no more than ten minutes in length and formatted as MP4 and submitted on a thumb drive.
 This video can also be uploaded to a YouTube account with the video being made public and the link submitted for evaluation.

-Entomology Description:
+Project Title: Entomology